-on the opportunities to identify and praise pro social behaviour by:
+Staff capitalise on the opportunities to identify and praise pro-social behaviour:

-- recognising praise needs to be equitable and therefore individual and personalised. - Praise can be given formally or informally, in public or in private, to groups or individuals.

-- Using the merit system to inform Parents of praise that has been given within the school day. - Taking opportunities as teachers to spot our students" wonderful" and to discuss this with them.
+- Finding opportunities to push the positives formally or informally, in public or in private, to groups or individuals. - Recognising praise needs to be equitable and therefore individual and 'unique'. - Using the Merit system to inform Parents of praise that has been given within the school day through automatic communication using BehaviourWatch. - Taking the opportunities as teachers to spot a pupil's 'wonderful' and to discuss this with them.